 The group tackle Ma Baker, which is a cover of the Boney M track.
 This might seem like an odd choice, but the writer Frank Farian was also Milli Vanilli’s producer, and therefore it suddenly becomes clear.
 The group’s take on the track isn’t great i’m afraid.

-Things are rescued – kind of – with an 8+ minute version of their hit Girl You Know It’s True, which was the single that catapulted them to initial success.
+Things are rescued – kind of – with an 8+ minute version of their hit Girl You Know It’s True, which was their UK hit single (reaching #3) that catapulted them to initial success in the summer of 1988.
 I swear that’s the drum sample used by PM Dawn in his Set Adrift, but somehow it’s not, but that’s definitely got to be a bass sample of the 1984 hit Don’t Look Any Further by Dennis Edwards and Siedah Garrett.
 Uncredited, of course.

 The album ends on what is titled as ‘Bonus Track’ Too Much Monkey Business, which at less than 2 minutes long, confirms that this track isn’t really worth your time.